Toyota ZR engine: Production

-The 1.6L and 1.8L ZR engines are built in Tianjin FAW Toyota Engine Co., Ltd. (TFTE) Plant No. 2, beginning in April 2007 and in the West Virginia Plant for Corolla's production in the United States and Canada.
+The 1.6 L and 1.8 L ZR engines are built in Tianjin FAW Toyota Engine Co., Ltd. (TFTE) Plant No. 2, beginning in April 2007 and in the West Virginia Plant for Corolla's production in the United States and Canada.
+The 1.8L Hybrid FXE engines are built in Toyota's Deeside engine manufacturing plant in the UK and shipped to their Burnaston, UK plant to be fitted into the Corolla Hatch and Touring Sport versions.
+The plant also supplies these engine parts to Toyota's assembly lines in France, Turkey, South Africa and Japan.